Amarnath Temple: Two main routes

-South route - 43 km: Pahalgam-Chandanwari route
+South route – 43 km: Pahalgam-Chandanwari route

-It begins with a 43 km mountainous trek from the Nunwan and Chandanwari basecamp at Pahalgam and reaches cave-shrine after night halts at Sheshnag Lake and Panchtarni camps.
+It begins with a 43 km mountainous trek from the Nunwan and Chandanwari basecamp at Pahalgam and reaches the cave-shrine after night halts at Sheshnag Lake and Panchtarni camps.
 The journey from Pahalgam takes about five days.
-It runs from Pahalgam (on Jammu-Srinagar NH) to Chandanwari Basecamp (9,500 ft) - 16 km, Pissu Top - 3 km, Zoji Bal-Naga Koti-Sheshnag (11,730 ft) - 9 km, Waribal-Mahaguns Yop (Ganesh Top, 14,500 ft) - 4.6 km, Pabibal-Panchtarni (22,729 ft)-Sangam (T-section for North route via Baltal) - 6 km, Amarnath cave - 3 km.
-Whole foot track route takes 3 to 5 days one way.
+It runs from Pahalgam (on Jammu-Srinagar NH) to Chandanwari Basecamp (9,500 ft) – 16 km, Pissu Top – 3 km, Zoji Bal-Naga Koti-Sheshnag (11,730 ft) – 9 km, Waribal-Mahaguns Yop (Ganesh Top, 14,500 ft) – 4.6 km, Rabibal-Panchtarni (22,729 ft)-Sangam (T-section for North route via Baltal) – 6 km, Amarnath cave – 3 km.
+The whole foot track route takes three to five days one way.

 The route is motorable up to Chandanwari, which will become motorable up to Sangam after construction of NH501 Chandanwari-Baltal Highway which includes Khanabal-Baltal Tunnel (Sheshnag Tunnel) under the Mahaganus Top (Ganesh Top), see "Transport" section above.
 Once completed, all the route will become motorable except the last 3 km from Sangam to Amarnath cave.

-North route - 13 km: Baltal route
+North route – 13 km: Baltal route and ropeway

-It runs from Baltal basecamp to Domail - 2 km, Barari - 5 km, Sangam (T-section for South route via Pahalgam-Chandanwari) - 4 km, Amarnath cave - 3 km.
-This track is motorable till Baltal and Baltal-Amarnath foot track takes 1 to 2 days return trip.
-Once the NH501 from Pahalgam-Chandanwari to Baltal is completed, including Sheshnag-Sangam tunnel under the Mahaguns Top (Ganesh Top), this route will become motorable except last 3 km from Sangam to Amarnath cave.
+It runs from Baltal basecamp to Domail – 2 km, Barari – 5 km, Sangam (T-section for South route via Pahalgam-Chandanwari) – 4 km, Amarnath cave - 3 km.
+This track is motorable till Baltal and Baltal-Amarnath foot track takes one to two days return trip.
+Once the NH501 from Pahalgam-Chandanwari to Baltal is completed, including Sheshnag-Sangam tunnel under the Mahaguns Top (Ganesh Top), this route will become motorable except the last 3 km from Sangam to Amarnath cave.
 This shorter route is just about 14 km long, but has a very steep gradient and is quite difficult to climb.
 The route is along the Amarnath valley and all along the route one can see the Amaravati river (a tributary of Chenab) which originates from the Amarnath Glacier.

+Amarnath ropeway, 11.60 km long ropeway planned from Baltal to Amarnath Temple, tender for DPR were issued by March 2025.

 Ancient route: Awantipur-Pissu Top-Sheshnag-Panchtarni

-Bhrigu's Amarnath Mahatmya identifies a number of location on the pilgrimage on the way to the Amarnath cave: Shurahyar, Shivpora, Pandrethan, Pampore, Javati, Awantipur, Barsu, Jaubror, Belihar, Wagahama, Chakreshwar (Tsakdar), Hari Chandar, Sthalwat (Thajwor), Suryai Gohwat (Sriguphvara), Lambodari, Sirham, Bodrus, Bala Khelyan, Ganish, Mammaleshwar, Bhrigupati Kshetra, Nila Ganga, Pissu Hill (Pissu Top), Sheshnag, Wavjan, Panchtarni, Amravati.
+Bhrigu's Amarnath Mahatmya identifies a number of locations on the pilgrimage route to the Amarnath cave: Shurahyar, Shivpora, Pandrethan, Pampore, Javati, Awantipur, Barsu, Jaubror, Belihar, Wagahama, Chakreshwar (Tsakdar), Hari Chandar, Sthalwat (Thajwor), Suryai Gohwat (Sriguphvara), Lambodari, Sirham, Bodrus, Bala Khelyan, Ganish, Mammaleshwar, Bhrigupati Kshetra, Nila Ganga, Pissu Hill (Pissu Top), Sheshnag, Wavjan, Panchtarni, Amravati.
 On the return journey Mamleshwar and Naudal are crossed.
 Following the construction of drivable road, alignment of this pilgrimage route has presently changed at some places (which has now become "South route" - see above).